 4. Regina, Saskatchewan

 The fourth richest city in Canada is Regina, which is the capital of the province of Saskatchewan.
-This city has a population size of just over 1.32 million and an average annual household income of $84,890.
+This city has an average annual household income of $84,890.
 As the provincial capital, the largest employer is the provincial public service, which includes the government-owned organizations of Saskatchewan Government Insurance and Sasktel.
 Other important industries in Regina include retail, financial services, telecommunications, and manufacturing and processing.

 5. Guelph, Ontario